cf73/ces2021/content/collections/pages/ways-to-give.md

             type: hardBreak
           -
             type: text
-            text: "All gifts should be made payable\_to Cambridge-Ellis School.
-Our mailing address is:"
+            text: 'All gifts should be made payable to Cambridge-Ellis School.
+Our mailing address is: Cambridge-Ellis School, 80 Trowbridge Street, Cambridge, MA 02138'
       -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Cambridge-Ellis School, 80 Trowbridge Street, Cambridge, MA 02138' -
         type: paragraph
         content: